coldfusioncsr/mega/README.md

 - [RP and Wildcard tokens can only be claimed during Crew Cup events](https://www.tumblr.com/csrracingofficial/178448763240/the-player-inbox-explained)
 - Fullfil one wildcard then move to next.
 Do NOT split donations which delays wildcard campaigns.
 - **Wildcard is activated at 3:00 UTC or 16:00 UTC by admin, unless authorized by admin**
-- Only one wildcard campaign per day to avoid exhaustion
+- Only one wildcard campaign per day to avoid tiredness
 - https://zyngasupport.helpshift.com/hc/en/55-csr-2/faq/8073-what-are-wildcards/
 - https://csr2boss.com/how-to-donate-crew-token-use-wildcards-wisely/
 - https://csr2btb.wordpress.com/2020/02/14/how-to-maximize-using-tokens-for-wise-team-leader/